rzrn/tigerspades/README.md

 ./betterspades --server aos://16777343:32887
 ```

+On the buggy drivers (like “mesa” under PowerPC Macs) it may be neccessary to `export MESA_GL_VERSION_OVERRIDE=1.5` before starting the game to avoid (weird) graphics glitches.
+Also try build with `FONTTYPE=FLOAT` if fonts are not rendering.

 #### macOS

 The development headers for OpenAL and OpenGL don’t have to be installed since they come with macOS by default.